 - The couple must intend to live together in Canada.

-- The couple must demonstrate that they have amalgamated their financial and social affairs to a “significant degree.”
+- The couple must have amalgamated their financial and social affairs to a “significant degree.”

 - The foreign national must undergo health and character checks prior to their arrival.